notpike/DontCallTheCops/README.md

 # -=DontCallTheCops=-
 IR strobe that blinks at 14hz
 Don't call this thing a MIRT because it isn't one.
 It's just an IR strobe that happends to blink at 14hz.
+Due To the limitations to the 555 I was not able to consistently build a circuit to produce a 14hz strobe.
+Version 2 uses an ATTINY85 and the scematic can be found in the link below.

+The information shown in this repo is for educational use only.
+Please don't do anything illegal. :)

 ![screenshot](/DojsST5VsAUhkS5.jpg)